 Cookie Gregory Ruiz has over 25 years of experience in strategic planning, organizational development, and non-profit fund-raising/management.
 She joined Ballet Austin in 1996 as Development Director, became General Manager in 1997, and Executive Director in 1999.

-Ms. Ruiz is the former national Chair of Dance/USA and currently serves on its Board of Trustees.
-Additional board service includes the Performing Arts Alliance, Texans for the Arts, and the Mayor’s Better Austin Foundation.
-She is also a Fellow of The National Arts Strategies International Chief Executive Program.
-Ms. Ruiz serves as a speaker, facilitator and presenter for a variety of leadership conferences.
+Ms. Ruiz is a former national Chair of Dance/USA and served 14 year on its Board of Trustees.
+Currently she serves as President of the Board of Directors of Texans for the Arts and President of the Mayor’s Better Austin Foundation.
+Additional board service includes the Performing Arts Alliance, and Housing Works Austin.
+Ms. Ruiz is a Fellow of The National Arts Strategies International Chief Executive Program and serves as a speaker, facilitator and presenter for a variety of leadership conferences.

 Roche Edward Schulfer is executive director of Goodman Theatre.
 On September 4, 2013, his 40th anniversary with the theater, Mr. Schulfer was honored with a star on the Goodman’s “Walkway of Stars.”